 - Inexpensive

 - The 52 playing cards are already categorized by color, suit, and value.
 The wise performer can use this feature in the performance.
-This is not true of coins; there are only a handful of coins in circulation, and coins are not organized by color (you only have one US copper coin… therefore, you can’t well say, “You’re thinking of a copper coin,” because that’s the end of the trick).
+This is not true of coins; there are only a handful of coins in circulation, and coins aren’t organized by color (you only have one US copper coin… therefore, you can’t well say, “You’re thinking of a copper coin,” because that’s the end of the trick).

+Playing cards lend themselves to so many miracles.
+They are a must-have.
 We can go on and on about all the reasons magicians need playing cards.
 But the most convincing argument is that you simply cannot think of a great magician who is not a master of playing cards.
+We put playing cards at the top of the list because you could do an entire show withplaying cards (of course, making the show entertaining will be your next target).

 Coins